seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 **DISCLAIMER:**
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.
 It will save many a message instructing you to RTFM.
 I am not an expert, I haven't forced you to do anything, put on your big boy pants and take responsibility for any mess you get yourself into.

-When you encounter bug or want to improve this repo, consider opening issue or pull request.
+When you encounter bug or want to improve this repo, consider opening an issue or pull request.

 ## Introduction